gabrielbcn/thalestest/readme.md

 If you have a problem: check that the ports are right.
 Map the ports accordingly.

+If you have a problem with ansible: there are known bugs with python 3.8. and ansible and azure dependencies are required.

 To upload the container in the kubernetes cluster you can choose to store it in dockerhub or any other way you see fit.

 Entry points are important.